 BIO 3064 Marine Biology - 4 credits

 A study of life and processes in the marine environment.
 The course stresses an ecological approach to the study of marine organisms, their adaptations, habitats, physiology and behavior, with emphasis on the importance of marine ecosystems to terrestrial ecosystems and to humankind.
 Special emphasis will be placed on biodiversity and conservation of ocean ecosystems as well as human impacts on the sea (fisheries, pollution, eutrophication, global climate change, environmental impacts of industrial activities and human populations, among other topics).
 Laboratories will include comparative anatomy and physiology of marine animals, site visits and field work.
-Prerequisites: BIO1027, BIO1028, BIO2010, CHEM1110, CHEM1120.
+Prerequisites: BIO1027 and BIO1028 or consent of instructor.
 Three hours lecture and one laboratory/field period per week.

 BIO 3071 Conservation and Restoration Biology - 4 credits

 This course will address the impacts of humans on Earth’s biodiversity and ecosystems, and strategies taken to conserve, protect and restore global natural resources.
 This course will center on issues that are paramount to conservation and restoration of species and ecological systems.
 Topics covered will include global patterns of biodiversity, habitat exploitation and restoration, genetics of small populations, landscape ecology, design of nature reserves, problems associated with invasive species and Geographic Information Systems (GIS).
 Laboratory periods include a combination of laboratory work, GIS work, site visits and later in the semester, field work.
 Local and regional policies affecting the conservation and restoration of biodiversity will also be included in the course.
-Prerequisites are BIO1027, BIO1028, BIO 2010, BIO 2018.
+Prerequisites: BIO1028 and BIO 2010 or consent of instructor.
 Three hours lecture and one laboratory/field period per week.

 BIO 3072 Evolution - 4 credits